sdesalas/recipes/README.md

 ### PREPARATION

-Use the microwave or pan to melt the cream cheese then pour into a bowl with all the sugar, add beaten eggs and melted butter.
+Use microwave to soften the cream cheese then pour into a bowl with all the sugar, add beaten eggs and melted butter.
 Mix well.

 Add lemon rind, port, and pinch of salt.
 Mix well.

-Add flour slowly while stirring cake mix.
+Sift flour slowly while stirring cake mix.

 Crush cookies into little crumbs using a glass and a large bowl, add melted butter and hot water.
 Mix well until crumbs are moist.